muhammedgaygisiz/kata/Kata1.md

 - Rename the file `index.ts`to `index-backup.ts`
 `mv index.ts index-backup.ts`

-- Search for the string `hello` in the file `index-backup.ts`, then in the directory, then with the lines where it is found `grep "hello" index-backup.ts`, `grep -r "hello" .`, `grep -nr "hello" .`

 - Remove the file `index-backup.ts` and go one directory up `rm index-backup.ts`, `cd ..`